beastbytes/router-register/Writerside/topics/Other-Route-Attributes.md

 </table>

 ## Middleware
+Defines a middleware to apply the route or, if  the `disable` parameter is `true`, a parent group middleware that should not be invoked.

-Defines a middleware that is applied to all routes in a class.
+When used at the class level, it applies to all routes specified in the class.

-**Use On**: Class
+**Use On**: Class | Action method

 **Cardinality**: *
 <table>